Senna Proctor

-Senna Mark James Proctor (born 12 August 1998 in Driffield) is a British racing driver, currently competing in the British Touring Car Championship for Team VERTU.
-He is the son of Mark Proctor.
+Senna Mark James Proctor (born 12 August 1998) is a British racing driver who serves as a reserve driver and driver coach for NAPA Racing UK driver Sam Osborne in the BTCC.
+Proctor last competed in the 2025 British Touring Car Championship for Team VERTU.
+He is the son of racing driver Mark Proctor.

-Racing career

-Early career
+Career

+Ginetta Junior Championship

-In 2014 he competed in the Ginetta Junior Championship for JHR Developments.
-In 2015 he competed with Team BMR.
+In 2014, Proctor competed in the Ginetta Junior Championship as a privateer in rounds 1 and 2 and later with JHR Developments for rounds 3 to 10.
+He placed 12th in the standings, achieving one podium at Knockhill.
+Proctor stayed in the series for 2015, competing with Team BMR.
 He took four wins and 13 podiums in this season, and was crowned champion after the final race of the season at Brands Hatch, but lost the title when the result was amended after the race.

+Renault UK Clio Cup

-He graduated to the Renault Clio Cup in 2016, again with Team BMR, and finished 8th in the final championship standings.
+He graduated to the Renault Clio Cup in 2016, again with Team BMR, and finished eighth in the final championship standings.

 British Touring Car Championship

 Proctor, at the Knockhill round of the 2017 British Touring Car Championship.

-It was announced on 6 December 2016 that Proctor would drive in the British Touring Car Championship for the 2017 season, with Power Maxed Racing, driving a factory supported Vauxhall Astra.
-Team Principal Adam Weaver, said, "I'm so excited to have Senna onboard.
-It's fantastic to once again be supporting young talent, as we did with Josh Cook in 2015.
-I think Senna will cope with the added pressure this drive brings as he seems to have a very old head on young shoulders.
-In Senna, we have signed a driver who we can build a long-term relationship with and turn into a future champion."
+On 6 December 2016, it was announced that Proctor would drive in the British Touring Car Championship for the 2017 season, with Power Maxed Racing, driving a factory supported Vauxhall Astra.
 In the opening round of the season at the Brands Hatch Indy Circuit, Proctor slid off the track in wet conditions in his first BTCC qualifying session.
 He did manage to qualify in 16th position, however, with his teammate Tom Chilton in 12th.
 He ended the year 19th in the standings and claimed the Jack Sears trophy for rookie drivers.

+Proctor would stay at Power Maxed Racing for 2018, partnering Josh Cook.
+He would claim a first career BTCC win at Brands Hatch, ahead of Jake Hill.
+Proctor would only score 2 more podiums in 2018, being Thruxton and Croft's Race 3.